Failure to Diagnose or Erroneous Diagnosis

 - You got sicker or felt worse until eventually you could not be ignored.

-- You were only treated for your symptoms without any diagnosis toward a cause.
+- You were only treated for your symptoms without any diagnosis of a cause.

 If you believe that you may have a medical malpractice case, call the Sweeney Law Firm to get your questions answered and learn your legal rights.
 There is no cost or obligation for us to evaluate your case.